bihealth/NeatMS/docs/advanced-use/training-set-creation.md

 annotation_tool.launch_annotation_tool()
 ```

-Once all peaks from the specified labels have been reviewed, the tool automatically goes back to its default mode and will give you randommely selected peaks to label.
+Once all peaks from the specified labels have been reviewed, the tool automatically goes back to its default mode and will give you randomly selected peaks to label.